AidLite Python API Documentation

 API | get_config |

-Description | Retrieves the Config object managed by the context. |
+Description | Get the Config object managed by context |

 Parameters | None |

-Return Value | Config object. |
+Return Value | Config object |

 config = context.get_config()